Law and Practice with Foundation Year BA (Hons)

 4Facilities

 Facilities are subject to availability.
-Due to the ongoing restrictions relating to COVID-19, some facilities (including some teaching and learning spaces) may vary from those advertised and may have reduced availability or restrictions on their use.
+Access to some facilities (including some teaching and learning spaces) may vary from those advertised and/or may have reduced availability or restrictions where the university is following public authority guidance, decisions or orders.

 Student Contract

 By accepting your offer of a place and enrolling with us, a Student Contract will be formed between you and the university.
-A copy of the 2022/23 Contract can be found here.
-The Contract details your rights and the obligations you will be bound by during your time as a student and contains the obligations that CU Group will owe to you.
+A copy of the 2023/24 contract can be found here.
+The Contract details your rights and the obligations you will be bound by during your time as a student and contains the obligations that the university will owe to you.
 You should read the Contract before you accept an offer of a place and before you enrol at the university.

 You may also like

-Law and Practice Foundation Year
+Law and Practice LLB (Hons)

 Discover Uni stats